djdebonis/wordwall/singaid.md

 ## Etymology and Word History

 *Singaid* is derived from:
-1. The medical term for hiccups, *singultus*, which is Latin for gasp or sob; and
+1. *Sing-* comes from the medical term for hiccups, *singultus*, which is Latin for gasp or sob; and
-2. The English word *aid*, meaning to provide support, assistance, or help
+2. *-aid* comes from the English word *aid*, meaning to provide support, assistance, or help

 Combined, *singaid* acts as a wish of aid when someone has the hiccups.